gustafnk/microservice-websites/index.md

 Two related CSI libraries are [hinclude and h-include](#hinclude-and-h-include).
 The latter is a web components port of the former, with a few added features.
 In summary, h-include supports transitive includes, fragment extraction, extension points and possible lazy loading (on scroll), but the drawback is that it only supports IE9/IE10 and up.

 In order to scale web design (HTML/CSS), we recommend an iterative [Pattern Lab](http://www.bigeng.io/the-living-style-guide-pattern-lab/) approach, where learnings and mutations are fed back to the pattern lab.

----

-## Appendix

-### iFrames don’t scale <a name="iframes-dont-scale"></a>

-Technically, iFrames should also be considered to be a declarative CSI technology, but the downsides of using iFrames are that

-- each iFrame creates an extra browser process
-- they are hard to style
-- they need a “postMessage bus" to communicate with the parent document

-For a small number of integrations on a site, iFrames can be a good solution.
-But for a microservice web UI solution, iFrames don’t scale – the drawbacks per integration are too large.

 <script>